olirooker/the-pi-hut-advent/README.md

 This repo is for me to keep track of the projects I build with the components in the [the Pi Hut Advent Calendar](https://thepihut.com/pages/advent) and to have as a reference for myself.

+I'll be following some of the projects in the guide but coming up with more challenging projects that use the components each day.

 ## Day 1 - Set up

 ### The [first day](https://thepihut.com/blogs/raspberry-pi-tutorials/maker-advent-calendar-day-1-getting-started) focuses on setting up and getting familiar with the Pico.